matthewhammer/dragginz/README.md

 How do we create a template type, say "Name" or "PetName" and have these inherit from each other, ie.
 PetName -> Name -> Text, each level adding in extra functionality.

+## Entity Metadata

+How do we separate the fields of an entity from metadata?
+Is it a case of Rarity { RarityData, Metadata }, how should that be set up and how should the actual values be initialised?

 ---